vmware/terraform-provider-avi/website/docs/d/avi_securitypolicy.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `description` - Security policy is used to specify various configuration information used to perform distributed denial of service (ddos) attacks detection and mitigation.
+Field introduced in 18.2.1.
 * `dns_attacks` - Attacks utilizing the dns protocol operations.
+Field introduced in 18.2.1.
 * `dns_policy_index` - Index of the dns policy to use for the mitigation rules applied to the dns attacks.
-* `labels` - Key value pairs for granular object access control.
+Field introduced in 18.2.1.
 * `name` - The name of the security policy.
+Field introduced in 18.2.1.
 * `network_security_policy_index` - Index of the network security policy to use for the mitigation rules applied to the attacks.
+Field introduced in 18.2.1.
 * `oper_mode` - Mode of dealing with the attacks - perform detection only, or detect and mitigate the attacks.
+Enum options - DETECTION, MITIGATION.
+Field introduced in 18.2.1.
 * `tcp_attacks` - Attacks utilizing the tcp protocol operations.
+Field introduced in 18.2.1.
 * `tenant_ref` - Tenancy of the security policy.
+It is a reference to an object of type tenant.
+Field introduced in 18.2.1.
 * `udp_attacks` - Attacks utilizing the udp protocol operations.
+Field introduced in 18.2.1.
 * `uuid` - The uuid of the security policy.
+Field introduced in 18.2.1.